Oman at a Glance

 Expats moving to Oman will be able to enjoy one of the most stable and securest countries in the Middle East.

 Moving to Oman brings you to a less well-known corner of the Middle East.
-Unlike the neighboring United Arab Emirates, the Sultanate of Oman has not the same reputation for glitz and commerce or the same popularity as a tourist destination.
+Unlike the neighboring United Arab Emirates, the Sultanate of Oman does not have the same reputation for glitz and commerce or the same popularity as a tourist destination.
 The latter might change soon since the Lonely Planet named Oman the “in destination” of 2012.
 Nonetheless, many expats may not know what to expect.